Carne Asada Steak Salad

+This is the BEST steak salad recipe!
 Inspired by my favorite taco salad, it’s quick, tasty, low-carb and high in protein which fills you up and leaves you satisfied.
 If you prefer turkey, try this Meal Prep Taco Salad.
 For a chicken option, try this Crock Pot Chicken Black Bean Taco Salad.

 The dressing is simple, some homemade pico de gallo and squeeze fresh lime juice over everything!
 Steak is one of my favorite things to cook when I want something QUICK because everyone in my home loves it.
 Tommy is also a steak lover, but he’s pickier about the cut of steak he selects which is why I chose NY strip steak, it’s juicy and tender.

 This recipe is inspired by the new Beef.
 It’s What’s For Dinner website.
 Such a great resource for all things beef!
 With over 126 cuts, we often need a little help demystifying cooking with beef, and their new website is equipped with a guide for every cut: where it comes from, how to cook it and all the nutritional information.

 What is Strip Steak?